• facebook

 Perform CHKDSK

-After the process is complete, reboot your computer and attempt to access the JPEG files once more.
-If this doesn’t resolve your issue, proceed to the next step.
+Once the process finishes, restart your computer and try to access the JPEG files again.
+If this too doesn’t solve your problem, then move on to the next step.

 • Use a professional photo recovery tool: